Skip to Content

 Not only is the tuition insanely cheap in a lot of cases, but if you graduate, many colleges will give you another visa that allows you to search for a job.

-In the UK, you get 6 months after you graduate, but that’s a lot shorter than other countries in Europe.
+In the UK, you get 6 months after you graduate, but that’s a lot shorter than in other countries in Europe.

 In Spain or France, you can get a year visa and even may have the possibility of extending that if you still haven’t found something.